MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-linear-model.md

 ![](media/scaler-user-guide-linear-model/image12.png)

 We could continue the process, experimenting with functional forms for age.
 But, since we have many observations (and therefore many degrees of freedom), we can take advantage of the F() function available in revoScaleR to let the data speak for itself.
-As we saw in Chapter 6, the F() function creates a factor variable from a numeric variable “on-the-fly”, creating a level for every integer value.
+The F() function creates a factor variable from a numeric variable “on-the-fly”, creating a level for every integer value.
 This allows us to compute and observe the shape of the functional form using a purely dummy variable model:

 	linMod4 <- rxLinMod(incwage~sex:F(age), data=censusWorkers, pweights="perwt",
 	cube=TRUE)